 These days it also means greater understanding of complex biomedical issues, thanks to Open-i, the National Library of Medicine’s novel system for searching and retrieving images and relevant bottom line statements from the medical literature in PubMed Central.

 “Open-i (pronounced “open eye”) is an innovative system for images, accompanied by the meaningful text, and supports thousands and thousands of searches of vast multimedia collections,” explains George Thoma, PhD, Chief of the Communications Engineering Branch in NLM’s Lister Hill National Center for Biomedical Communications.
 “It is part of a huge, accelerating revolution in medicine.”

-The Communications Engineering Branch began to develop Openi in 2010, led by staff scientists Dina Demner-Fushman, MD, PhD and Sameer Antani, PhD, expert in, respectively, natural language processing and complex image retrieval.
+The Communications Engineering Branch began to develop Open-i in 2010, led by staff scientists Dina Demner-Fushman, MD, PhD, and Sameer Antani, PhD, experts in, natural language processing and complex image retrieval, respectively.
 The challenge was to seamlessly blend imaging and natural language processing techniques.

-It's all about patterns—of language and pixels—of standardizing and labeling them for deeper and deeper understanding.
+It’s all about patterns—of language and pixels—and standardizing and labeling them for deeper and deeper understanding.

 As anyone can see.

 by Christopher Klose, NLM in Focus contributor